wayne-xyz/DPportal/README.md

 6. Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the JSON key file
 7. Hide the JSON key file by adding it to .gitignore (google_drive_credentials.json)
 8. Enable the Cloud Scheduler API for the projects, seeting in the Cloud Scheduler UI
+9. Non-commericial use of the Earth Engine is free, [earth engine](https://earthengine.google.com/noncommercial/)
+10. Register a New Earth Engine project, and add it to current app engine project [add EE project](https://code.earthengine.google.com/register)